Sums of products of binomial coefficients mod 2 and run length transforms of sequences: Sums of products of binomial coefficients mod

 \begin{proof} Define $a(n) = \sum_{k=0}^n \left[\left( \right) \left( \right) \mod 2\right]$.
 By Lemma \ref{lem:a2n} and Lemma \ref{lem:fandg1111}, $a(0) = 1$, $a(n) = a(2n)$ and $a(4n+1) = a(n)$, $a(4n+3) = a(n)$.
-By Theorem \ref{thm:rlt}, $a(n)$ is the run length transform of the sequence $1,1,1,1,\cdots$, i.e. $a(n) = 1$ for all $n\geq 0$.
+By Theorem \ref{thm:rlt}, $a(n)$ is the run length transform of the sequence $1,1,1,1,\dots$, i.e. $a(n) = 1$ for all $n\geq 0$.
 The conclusion then follows since $\left( \right) \left( \right) = 1$ when $k = 0$. \end{proof}

-Theorem \ref{thm:odd} can also been shown by looking at the Sierpinski's triangle generated by Pascal's triangle mod 2 and paraphrasing Theorem \ref{thm:odd} as: if starting from the left edge of the triangle moving $k$ steps to the right reaches a point of the Sierpinski's triangle, then continuing moving diagonally $k$ steps must necessary reach a void of the Sierpinski's triangle.
+Theorem \ref{thm:odd} can also be interpreted via Sierpi\'{n}ski's triangle generated by Pascal's triangle mod 2 and by looking at it as follows: if starting from the left edge of the triangle and moving $k$ steps to the right reaches a point of Sierpi\'{n}ski's triangle, then continuing moving diagonally $k$ steps must necessarily reach a void of Sierpi\'{n}ski's triangle.